glycerine/rpc25519/README.md

 }
 ~~~

+TODO: The client does not transmit context to server at the moment.

 The net/rpc API is implemented as a layer on top of the rpc25519.Message
 based API.
 Both can be used concurrently if desired.